Verdem-crypto/verdem-crypto.github.io/verdemads.md

 ### Moderation

 VerdemADS reserves the right to reject any ads which may be illegal or considered harmful.
 Ads with sensitive or questionable content will be marked as such.
+We reserve the full right to choose what and how to block.

 Ads may be banned at any time, and the remaining funds in the account may be refunded to the advertiser after deduction of any costs incurred by VerdemADS.

 ### Fees

-Twenty percent of all royalties paid for advertising shall be retained by VerdemADS as fees.
+Thirty percent of all royalties paid for advertising shall be retained by VerdemADS as fees.

-These fees do not include PayPal or Bitcoin fees.
+These fees do not include Bitcoin fees.

 ### Payment methods